 I’m bothered by this, but not for reasons you’d expect.
 I don’t care that Matt is dating, or that he’s exploited my grandmother’s funeral for his own ends.
 She’d been no ray of sunshine.
 Plus, I’m certain the story will be a hit at parties.

 No, my problem lies not with jealousy or resentment.
-It lies with being so violently blindsided in the (now questionable) safety of my living room.
+It lies with being so violently blindsided in my own living room.
 One minute I’m yawning and checking my email; the next I’m gaping at the erasure of my existence.

 I’m crazy for books.
 Always have been.
 They carried me through a childhood absent of Zoloft, a marriage short on success, and more bad haircuts than I care to recall.
 I coped with none of these well, but here I am, still breathing.
 Without books to pull me through, I probably would have ended up pumping gas, sans an ability to pump gas, scraping pennies together for a bi-annual latte.